tonghuikang/dubious-claims/README.md

 https://www.textrazor.com/demo
 Seems that we can look at each "relations" (Obama - was born in - Kenya) and objects "Kenya-born Obama".

+### Topic classification
+https://github.com/RaRe-Technologies/gensim/ seems to offer something.

 # STAGE TWO - CLAIMS SIMILARITY CHECKER
 Given an idea, compare it with a repository of ideas tagged as controversial or false.

 ### Literature Review
+We will compare every idea expressed in the statement with the ground truth.
+If they match, mark the statement, show the distilled idea and the ground truth.

 "The Microsoft Research Paraphrase Corpus (Dolan et al., 2004), which is a standard resource for the paraphrase detection task." - https://nlp.stanford.edu/courses/cs224n/2011/reports/ehhuang.pdf

 Kaggle compeitions
 https://www.kaggle.com/c/quora-question-pairs/discussion
 https://www.kaggle.com/c/quora-question-pairs/discussion/30260

-We will compare every idea expressed in the statement with the ground truth.
-If they match, mark the statement, show the distilled idea and the ground truth.
+However, we need to know the difference.
+This is optimised for comparison between two questions that are suspected to be similar.
+This is different from our use case of comparing one sentence with a list of sentences.

 # Applicability to our project
 Consider whether this will merely be a detection for opposition shrills.
-What value does it offer to support opposition viewpoints?
+What value does it offer for opposition supporters?
 For instance, claims such as "death penalty decrease drug abuse rate" could be flagged and discussed elsewhere.
+Usually online news sites cite an previous article usually written by themselves, this extension should provide additional links suggest related article to read when a controversial claim is mentioned or made.

+# Comments from Timothy
+For the methods, he suggested that topic classification, and identification of keywords should suffice.